 Managing disputes to protect your revenue

 Keeping up with each card network's own special rules, procedures, and best practice recommendations can feel overwhelming, but it's a case where the benefit of doing so is crystal clear.
 Staying in compliance with their guidelines and following their dispute-handling suggestions gives you the best chances of beating disputes and holding on to your revenue.

-Acknowledging disputes, assessing their validity and the reasons behind them, and responding accordingly (that means fighting them, whenever possible) must be the strategy you adopt if you want to keep your earnings, protect your business, and continually improve.
+Acknowledging disputes, assessing their validity and the reasons behind them, and responding accordingly (fighting them whenever possible) must be the strategy you adopt if you want to keep your earnings, protect your business, and continually improve.

-Some merchants may worry that fighting chargebacks will make them seem anti-consumer, but the truth is that learning from chargebacks and adapting your business to prevent them will actually make you a stronger company that’s more responsive to your customers’ needs.
+Some merchants may worry that fighting chargebacks will make them seem anti-customer, but the truth is that learning from chargebacks and adapting your business to prevent them will actually make you a stronger company that’s more responsive to your customers’ needs.

 How long does a merchant have to fight a chargeback with Visa?